NOAA-EMC/global-workflow/docs/source/noaa_csp.rst

    Create the Fork

 Now, an instance is forked, and it is time to configure the cluster.
-Fellow these steps as shown in Figure 6:
+Follow these steps as shown in :numref:`Figure %s <config-cluster>`:

 #.
 Select a *Resource Account*; usually it is *NOAA AWS Commercial Vault*.
 #.
 Select a *Group*, which will be something like: ``ca-epic``, ``ca-sfs-emc``, etc.